Lesson video

 What I'd like you to do is take everything we've learned so far and imagine you've written the following work and received the following feedback.

-And then you actually rewrite the paragraph to respond to the feedback.
+And then you have to rewrite the paragraph to respond to the feedback.

 He says mean things to him all the time and makes him feel as if he's inferior and powerless compared to Prospero.

-He forces him to obey through fear and that is a very cruel thing to do.
+He forced him to obey through fear, and that's a very cruel thing to do.

 So put those two things together, rewrite the paragraph to create a more sophisticated version.